Authentic Cassette Tape Based "Itchycoo" Flanger and Echo System

 Audio input is connected to Tape A left, jack 1.
 If stereo flanging is required the second channel is connected to Tape A right, jack 3.
 The internal daisy-chained input socket wiring automatically splits the signal inserted on jack 1 to jack 2.
 The same applies to jacks 3 and 4.
 The tape machines should be set up to give a reasonable recording level and about unity gain through the machine.
 All gain pots can be set to +1 initially and the manual flange control to its mid-point.
 When the machines are started, each flange output for left and right will be present on flange outputs 1 and 2, left and right.
 The familiar effect should be clearly audible when the manual flange control is rotated away from its centre setting.
 A deeper effect may be obtained by moving pots for tape machine B (or A) over to the -1 gain setting and adjusting for minimum output with the flange control dead centre.

 Rapidly moving the flange control will create a pitch shift in the output signal proportional to the rate of change of the control.
 With the original and the pitch shifted signal being added together, this creates a chorus effect.
 Using an external oscillator to change the speed continually makes this quite practical, though the rate of change is limited by the mechanics of the tape transport.
+The flange control starts fully anti-clockwise which is the position where tape A is at maximum speed.
+It moves through the centre position and you can hear that the effect extends to a lower frequency on the clockwise side where tape A runs more slowly.

 Sound of Tape Based Chorus Effect